Jenson752/JensonPortfolio.github.io/Projects/Business Intelligence System/README.md

 ### 1. Data Warehousing
 - **Tools Used**: SQL Server Management Studio (SSMS)
 - **Process**:
   - Extract data from various operational systems and external sources.
-In this case, the company database backup (.bak) file will be srestored and utilized.
+In this case, the company database backup (.bak) file will be restored and utilized.
   - Load the data into a staging area in the Data Warehouse.
   - Transform and integrate the data into a unified schema for further analysis.